 What are the Time Limits for Reporting OSHA Violations?

 If you are injured by a negligent employer and fail to report it within the 6 month time period required for worker’s compensation claims, you may still be able to file a work injury claim.
 In the State of Texas, the statute of limitations on personal injury claims is generally two years from the date that the cause of action occurs.
 While there are exceptions to this rule, the 6-month time period allotted by OSHA only applies to one’s ability to report a specific violation and have their employer cited.

-For more information on the statue of limitations for a work injury outside of Texas, check out our webpage on personal injury statute of limitations in the 50 states.
+For more information on the statute of limitations for a work injury outside of Texas, check out our webpage on personal injury statute of limitations in the 50 states.